arduino/docs-content/content/hardware/04.pro/boards/portenta-c33/tutorials/user-manual/content.md

 ![Arduino IoT Cloud Setup Device pop-up window](assets/user-manual-16.png)

-Click the **CONFIGURE** button, give your board a name, and select the connection.
+Click the **CONFIGURE** button, give your board a name, and select the type of network connection.
 In this example, we will use a Wi-Fi® connection; you can also use an Ethernet connection with a [Portenta Max Carrier](https://store.arduino.cc/products/portenta-max-carrier), a [Portenta Breakout](https://store.arduino.cc/products/arduino-portenta-breakout), or a custom-made board with an Ethernet connector.
 Your Portenta C33 board will be configured to communicate securely with the Arduino IoT Cloud.
 This process can take a while.

 ![Arduino IoT Cloud Setup Device pop-up window](assets/user-manual-17.png)